 (Franklin D. Roosevelt)

-Movement for Democracy and Development, The Gambia (MDDG) is an independent, nonpartisan civic society organization that:
+Center for Democracy and Development, The Gambia (CDDG) is an independent, nonpartisan civic society organization that:

 Is dedicated to galvanizing people who are committed to economic fairness; equal rights for all; civil liberties; environmental protection/sustainability; and ethical, accountable and transparent governance.

 Encourages citizen participation in democracy, and fights against corruption in government and big money special interests.

 Works to win progressive policy changes for all our people through organizing and grassroots lobbying on issues of civil liberties, civil rights, government reform and counter all forms of hate speech especially by our leaders and their followers.

 Takes action to end poverty and promote economic security for all, promote peace and restore our country’s commitment to human rights and good governance.

 Seeks elections that promote voter turnout, fair representation, inclusive policy, and meaningful choices through electoral reforms - with emphasis on making sure that our election systems are reliable and publicly verifiable.